 The globalization of companies has led to a sharp rise in the hiring of foreign workers, especially in industries facing talent shortages.
 But the process of obtaining a work permits [radne dozvole] for foreign workers can be complicated, with many steps and potential obstacles this guide is designed to guide HR professionals, managers, and company directors through the application process, avoid common mistakes, and boost their recruitment efforts.

-The first step in obtaining work permits [radna dozvola] is to gather the necessary documents.
+The first step in obtaining permits is to gather the necessary documents.
 Each country has specific laws, but general requirements typically include:

 Foreign worker passports must be valid for a minimum of six months after the intended period of validity.